jomendez/simple-webpack-boilerplate/README.md

-# How to bundle a simple web app with Webpack
+# Bundle a simple web app with Webpack

 A simple skeleton project to rapid prototyping and development of front-end apps, with scss, ES7, webpack (bundlefy, uglyfy,etc).